ucb-ist-eas/ucb_rails_user/README.md

 This engine also includes the [Datatables](https://datatables.net/) JQuery plug-in, which is used in the user management screens.
 Host apps can make use of this as well.

+## Conversion to UCPath

+Version 2.0 and greater of this gem sets a user's `employee_id` to the new UCPath employee id, rather than the legacy HCM employee id.
+If you need to use the older ID, use version 1.1.3 of this gem, or lower.

 ## Prerequisites

   * Ruby >= 2.3